- The Essential Wine Terms

 MALIC: Describes the green apple-like flavor in young grapes, which diminishes as they ripen and mature.

 MALOLACTIC FERMENTATION: A secondary fermentation occurring in most wines, this natural process converts malic acid into softer lactic acid and carbon dioxide, thus reducing the wine’s total acidity.
 Adds complexity to whites such as Chardonnay and softens reds such as Cabernet and Merlot.

 MATURE: Ready to drink.

-MEATY: Describes red wines that show plenty of concentration and a chewy quality.
+MEATY: Describes red wines with plenty of concentration and a chewy quality.
 They may even have an aroma of cooked meat.

-MERCAPTANS: An unpleasant, rubbery smell of old sulfur; encountered mainly in very old white wines.
+MERCAPTANS: An unpleasant, rubbery smell of old sulfur; encountered mainly in old white wines.